Someone recently said to me, “I feel like God doesn’t love me. He doesn’t seem to hear my prayers.”

 I will tell of your name to my brothers;

 in the midst of the congregation I will praise you.
 (22)

-David was sure he?d praise God for his goodness down the road, because God had been good to him in the past.
-He who didn’t spare his only Son but gave him up for us all will give us all the grace we need to glorify him.
-God hasn?t brought you this far only to abandon you.
+David was sure he would praise God for his goodness in the future, because God had been good to him in the past.
+He who did not spare his only Son but gave him up for us all will give us all the grace we need to glorify him.
+God has not brought you this far only to abandon you.
 You will yet praise him in the future.